Skip to main content

 Second-factor authentication methods

 Optionally require a second authentication step after first-factor authentication for additional security.
 Your second-factor method must be different from your first-factor method.
-Add a new second-factor method or move an existing first-factor method to 2FA using the three dots menu and selecting Move to 2FA.
+To add a second factor, click + Add method or use the three-dot menu on an existing first-factor method and select Move to 2FA.

 Other sign-in configurations

-Allow users to log in without 2FA if not configured Select this check box to let new users who haven't configured their MFA factors complete their initial login without a second authentication step.
-This allows them to access the platform and set up their MFA methods afterward.
+Allow users to log in without 2FA if not configured.
+Select this check box to let new users who have not configured MFA complete their initial login without a second authentication step.
+Users can then set up MFA methods after signing in.

 • Low (30%): New users or logins from unknown devices.